Jon Berti Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in MLB.
+- The Pirates pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.61 team ERA that ranks 22nd among all league pitching staffs.
+- The Pirates' 4.61 team ERA ranks 22nd among all league pitching staffs.

-- Pirates pitchers combine to allow 178 home runs (1.1 per game), the eighth-fewest in the league.
+- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (178 total, 1.1 per game).

-- Bido gets the start for the Pirates, his ninth of the season.
-He is 2-5 with a 6.36 ERA and 44 strikeouts in 46 2/3 innings pitched.
+- Priester (3-2) takes the mound for the Pirates in his eighth start of the season.
+He's put together a 7.86 ERA in 44 2/3 innings pitched, with 33 strikeouts.

-- In his last time out -- in relief on Saturday, Aug.
-26 -- the righty threw 2 1/3 innings against the Chicago Cubs, allowing eight earned runs while surrendering five hits.
+- In his last appearance on Sunday, the righty threw six innings against the Cincinnati Reds, giving up two earned runs while surrendering two hits.

-- In 14 games this season, the 27-year-old has a 6.36 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.
+- The 23-year-old has put up an ERA of 7.86, with 6.6 strikeouts per nine innings, in nine games this season.
+Opponents have a .273 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.